ndxdxd/LoL-EDA-and-Prediction-Model/README.md

 To create another metric to determine which role performs the best, we will use a point system, that is found in the League of Legends Wikia, called "Dominance Factor" that is used to determine how dominant the player was in the game.

----

 **Equation: Dominance Factor = 2 x Kills + Assists - 3 x Deaths**

-Unsurprsingly, the data set does contain empty values.
+Unsurprisingly, the data set does contain empty values.
 Therefore, we must fill those null values with np.NaNs, specifically within the columns that contain the multi kills.

 Furthermore, we want to be able to get the amount of multi kills each player got in a game.
 So we will add up the count of double, triple, quadra, and penta kills and assign a new column to that dataframe called 'multikills'